Indian police investigate suspected people smuggling to NZ

 The Indian Express newspaper said police recovered more than 50 abandoned bags near Kodungallur temple in Thrissur district and later found more bags at Munambam harbor in Kochi.

 The newspaper said the bags — containing clothes, IDs and other documents — belonged to about 230 people.
-Sojan said it was unclear how many were on board, but “more than 100.”
+Sojan said it was unclear how many might be on board, but “more than 100.”

+There has never been a large boat arrival of asylum seekers in New Zealand, due in part to country’s isolation in the South Pacific and the often treacherous ocean conditions.
+But the country is seen as more welcoming than neighboring Australia, which refuses to resettle asylum seekers arriving by boat in a policy intended to deter such journeys.

+“Although there has never been a mass arrival in this country, there’s no doubt that New Zealand is a target for people smugglers and a mass arrival at some stage is a very real possibility that we need to be fully prepared for,” said Stephen Vaughan, an assistant general manager at Immigration New Zealand, in a statement.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.